Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Delete a message

-Use `deleteChatMessage` to delete a message.
+Use the `deleteChatMessage` method to delete a message.

+- `chatThreadId` is the unique ID of the thread.
-`chatMessageId` is the unique ID of the message.
+- `chatMessageId` is the unique ID of the message.

 ```swift
 getClient().deleteChatMessage(chatThreadId: threadId, chatMessageId: messageId) { result, _ in